|Rate of fire

 First prototypes from both companies were submitted for initial tests by mid-1942.
 After tests the Rheinmetall prototype, developed under the leadership of Louis Stange, was selected as the winner.
 Since Rheinmetall was already very busy delivering other weapons to the armed forces, the production contract was handed over to Krieghoff.

-In its original form, also known as FG-42 1st model or FG-42-1, this rifle was made in limited numbers – no more than 2 000 rifles in 1st modification were delivered to Luftwaffe.
-It soon became apparent that the lightweight rifle lacked the necessary strength to handle powerful rifle ammunition in full automatic mode; it also was too expensive to manufacture.
-Recognizing that, Krieghoff engineers by the early 1944 redesigned the FG-42 into so called 2nd model.
-Being heavier and slightly longer, the FG-42-2 was still too light to be effectively fired in full auto, even from integral bipod, and still too expensive, especially compared to the contemporary Stg.44 assault rifle.
+In its original form, also known as FG 42 1st model or ‘Type A’, this rifle was made in limited numbers – no more than 2 000 rifles were delivered to the Luftwaffe.
+It soon became apparent that the lightweight rifle lacked the necessary robustness to handle powerful rifle ammunition in full automatic mode.
+There were injuries and a catastrophic failure of at least one weapon.
+It was also too expensive to manufacture.
+Recognizing that, Krieghoff engineers by early 1944 redesigned the FG 42 into the so called 2nd model or ‘Type B’.
+Being heavier and slightly longer, the FG-42-2 was still too light to be effectively fired in full auto, even from its integral bipod, and still too expensive, especially compared to the Stg.44 assault rifle.

 Before the end of the war about 5 000 2nd model FG 42 rifles were produced by Krieghoff and several other minor manufacturers.
 The FG 42 has made no direct impact on postwar developments in small arms, except that it served as the basis for the relatively unspectacular American M60 machine gun.